- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 - Pricing: Thinkific’s pricing can get expensive, especially if you need access to all the features and have a large number of members.

-- Transaction fees: Thinkific charges transaction fees on their lower-tier plans, which can eat into your profits, especially when you’re just starting out.
+- Transaction fees: Thinkific charges transaction fees on their lower-tier plans, which can eat into your profits, especially when you’re just starting.

 Migratability